day8/re-frame/docs/clojurescript.md

 klipse: true
 ---

-> This document is currently in beta test.
+> This document is currently in alpha test.
 >
 > If you review it, could you please let me know:
 >